crschnick/pdxu_sample/README.md

 # PDXU Example Project

 Welcome to my PDXU usage example.
-You can use it to learn how to use PDXU's API to parse Paradox's propietary format- Concretely: Crusader Kings 3 compressed save files and plaintext Crusader Kings 3 "rulers" files.
+You can use it to learn how to use PDXU's API to parse Paradox's propietary format- Concretely: Crusader Kings 3 save files and plaintext Crusader Kings 3 "rulers" files.

 This code was originally used for setting up a personal campaign.
 I'm not familiar with Java so the code quality isn't amazing, but it should suffice as an API usage example.